Rent regulation in New York: Qualification

 New York City rent stabilization qualifications changed over the years, purportedly to curb perceived abuses that allowed the wealthy to enjoy protection that was ostensibly intended for the working class.
 The apartment must be the tenant's primary residence to qualify for stabilization.
 Vacancy Decontrol and High-Income Deregulation were enacted in 1997 and abolished in 2019.
 Renovations are no longer a path to deregulation, nor is any level of rent increase, as there is no high-rent threshold.
 Apartments that were legally deregulated prior to 2019 remain market rate.

 Tenants who live in buildings built between February 1, 1947, and January 1, 1974, or who move into a pre-1947 building or into certain post-1974 buildings that received tax breaks (such as the 80-20 housing program) qualify for rent stabilization if the other above terms are met.
 As part of city managed programs, some buildings become temporarily rent stabilized in return for a temporary reduction in real estate taxes when those buildings have been converted to residential use from commercial or industrial.
 Two of those programs, J-51 for renovating buildings and 421-a for new construction, grant temporary rent stabilization to tenants of apartments in those buildings, thus overriding other qualifications.

 Terms

 Rent stabilization sets maximum rates for annual rent increases and, as with rent control, entitles tenants to receive required services from their landlords along with lease renewals.
 The rent guidelines board meets every year to determine how much the landlord can charge.
 Violations may cause a tenant's rent to be lowered.
 There are multiple ways a building owner can free their property from rent regulation: two popular methods are to claim substantial rehabilitation or the need for demolition.

 Criticism

-Landlords in New York City have been loud critics of rent stabilization over the decades.
+Landlords in New York City have criticized rent stabilization over the decades.
 Some blamed it for the housing shortage in New York City, alleging that rent stabilization has made repairs necessary to list units cost-prohibitive.
+A 2025 report by the New York City Rent Guidelines Board found that the city had nearly 50,000 empty but unavailable units because their operating or renovation costs could not be recouped through legally allowable rents.